RelicCornhusk/homelab/README.md

 - map igpu device on proxmox
     - find PCI device for the integrated GPU using lspci
     - map it with the name "iGPU"
 - create terraform api token on proxmox and update its permissions to be admin of root.
-Paste token to tfvars.
+Paste token to tfvars/HCP Terraform.
 - run terraform apply
-- get and delete initial admin secret for argocd.
-Rotate password.
+- make sure the tailscale connector is advertising all routes on Tailscale Admin Console

 argocd app create apps \
     --dest-namespace argocd \